Explore the mortality rate maps

 Setting the field parameters determines how the information is stored and displayed.
 The field name requires underscores because spaces between words aren't readable by the software.
 That's why you gave it a more readable alias, which will show up in the attribute table.

 Field type specifies how many decimal points of each data record will be saved.
 Choosing short allocates the least amount of storage to the field and only accepts integer values up to five digits.
 To store larger numbers or numbers with fractional values, use Long Integer, Float, or Double as the type.

 - On the ribbon, on the Fields tab, click Save.

-- On the Dual_Data_Counties tab, scroll to the end of the table to confirm that the Mortality Rate Difference field has been added.
+- In the Dual_Data_Counties attribute table, scroll to the end of the table to confirm that the Mortality Rate Difference field has been added.

 Because Mortality Rate Difference is a new field, the data values are null, or not yet defined.
 Next, you'll calculate data values based on the data in other columns.
 For this analysis, you're interested in the difference between Black female mortality rates and White female mortality rates.
 To find the difference, you'll subtract White female mortality rates from Black female mortality rates using the Field Calculator.

 - In the attribute table for Dual_Data_Counties, right-click Mortality Rate Difference heading and choose Calculate Field.

 The Calculate Field window appears.

 - In the Fields box, double-click Black Mortality.

 The field is added to the Mortality_Rate_Difference = expression box.

 Data values are added to the Mortality Rate Difference column in your table.
 Most of the numbers in this column are positive, meaning that the mortality rate is higher for Black females than for White females.
 Scattered through the data, though, are zeros and negative numbers.
 In these counties, the mortality rate is the same or is higher for White females.

 Now that you have the calculated the differences, you'll map them.